Bobby-soxer: History

 Singers such as Frank Sinatra became teen idols.
-Sinatra particularly proved popular; his signature croon was noted by psychologists for its “hypnotic quality” and “remarkable effect upon susceptible young women.”
-Mark Duffett has described Sinatra’s December 1942 performance at the Paramount Theatre in New York City as “set[ting] the template” for female fans being part of the “spectacle” that would follow for artists such as Elvis Presley and the Beatles.
+Sinatra particularly proved popular; his signature croon was noted by psychologists for its "hypnotic quality" and "remarkable effect upon susceptible young women."
+Mark Duffett has described Sinatra's December 1942 performance at the Paramount Theatre in New York City as "set[ting] the template" for female fans being part of the "spectacle" that would follow for artists such as Elvis Presley and the Beatles.
 Sinatra was declared by The New York Times as "the first modern popstar" who "gave pop music a beating heart."
-His early music was emblematic of puppy love as he sang from the perspective of a young man smitten with the girl of his dreams.
+His early music was emblematic of adolescent love as he sang from the perspective of a young man smitten with the girl of his dreams.
 Swooning became a common practice among bobby soxers as a means of expressing their infatuation; this consisted of young women groaning dramatically and waving their arms in the air, then placing their hands on their foreheads before falling to the ground.
-Parents feared that their bobby soxer children’s infatuation would impact their burgeoning sexuality and taint their innocence, but with Sinatra being married at the time, swooning was eventually not seen as a threat to the youth of bobby soxers.
+Parents feared that their bobby soxer children's infatuation would impact their burgeoning sexuality and taint their innocence, but with Sinatra being married at the time, swooning was eventually not seen as a threat to the youth of bobby soxers.

 Music became much more popular among teenagers in the postwar period.
 Popular songs of the 1940s followed a consistent pattern of avoiding controversial subjects and reinforcing idealized traditional values.
 The content of these songs often focused on courtships rather than taboo topics such as sex.
 Such content proved to be popular among teenage girls, who celebrated what was happening in their lives, (i.e. dating) through song.
 Bobby soxers enjoyed jazz and swing music, with dances and listening to the radio being two of the most popular activities among teenage girls.
 Music and dance proved to be an integral part of teen culture in the 1940s, as they contributed to the formation of friend groups, the enjoyment of leisure activities and even more mundane activities such as homework.
 Bobby soxers frequently engaged in debates over their favorite artists, bands and records, and they often made connections between their favorite songs of the time and important events occurring in their lives.